Switchback Experiments under Geometric Mixing: A Markovian Model for Temporal Carryovers

 We collect data from following a single system for a time period of length $T$.
 At each time point $t=1,\dots,T$, we assign a binary treatment $W_t\in\{0,1\}$ to the system and observe an immediate outcome $Y_t\in \RR$.
-We further divide the horizon into blocks of equal length $l$.
-In switchback experiments, the treatment is assigned such that $W_t=W_s$ if $t$ and $s$ are from the same block.
+In switchback experiments, the horizon is divided into blocks of equal length $l$, and treatments are assigned such that $W_t=W_s$ if $t$ and $s$ are from the same block.
 For simplicity, we assume that there exists $k\in \mathbb{Z}^+$ such that $kl=T$.

 We assume that we are in a setting where there exists a (potentially unobserved) state variable $S_t\in \mathcal{S}$, and that the triples $(S_t, W_t,Y_t)$ form a non-stationary Markov decision process with transition operators $P_t(\cdot | \cdot)$.
 This transition operator can vary arbitrarily across time and captures the influence of all exogenous events on the system.
 The MDP assumption is illustrated in Figure \ref{fig:mdp}.